Level: Advanced (Level 3)Awarding Body: Edexcel

 Our Maths staff are always willing to offer support outside of class on top of our extensive programme of support workshops.

 Here in the maths department we have some distinctive features that we are very proud of:

 The Maths Society - Students with a passion for maths are given the opportunity here to explore mathematics outside of the curriculum.
 They will attend lectures and seminars as well as receive support in applying to the UKs most prestigious universities for maths related degrees.

-Extensive support programme – weekly workshops led by staff.
-We also select some of our most successful students to be paid to run workshops and mentor other students.
+Extensive support programme – Weekly workshops led by staff.
+We also select some of our most successful A2 students to be paid to run workshops and mentor other students.

-Access to Moodle web platform which has practice as well as extension resources.
+Access to a lot of resources on Moodle web platform which has practice as well as extension materials

 Using big whiteboards to work in groups which students find useful and fun.